International Offshore Jurisdiction Review: British Virgin Islands BVI as a Tax Haven

 All BVI citizens are British citizens and can travel on a UK passport and work in the UK and in the EU.
 The citizens of the Territory are called British Virgin Islanders.
 Approximately 85% of the population is Protestant while 10% is considered to be Roman Catholic.
 The literacy rate of the population over 15 years of age in the BVI is 98.2%.
 Exchange Control

 The British Virgin Islands has no exchange controls.
 The US dollar is both legal tender and the standard local currency.
 There are no restrictions on the movement of dollar funds into or out of the BVI.
 Holders of US dollars may freely convert them to other currencies.

 The BVI Financial Services Commission is the single financial services regulator in the territory and in conjunction with the British Virgin Islands corporate registry is responsible for authorizing and registering companies or individuals to conduct business in the territory.

 Type of Law

 The British Virgin Islands law is based heavily on English Common Law.
-The territory's laws that apply to BVI companies, including offshore companies, are modern and up-to-date and reflect the rapidly changing international financial landscape that include regulations that address the use of e-commerce.
+The territory's laws that apply to BVI companies, including offshore companies, are modern and up-to-date and reflect the rapidly changing international financial landscape that includes regulations that address the use of e-commerce.

 British Virgin Islands company law is regarded by international investors as being extremely sophisticated and is therefore subject to being copied by other offshore jurisdictions.
-Much of British Virgin Islands company law addresses financial services, key statues being the Securities and Investment Business Act 2010, the Companies Management Act 1990, and the Financing and Money Services Act 2009.
+Much of British Virgin Islands company law addresses financial services, key statutes being the Securities and Investment Business Act 2010, the Companies Management Act 1990, and the Financing and Money Services Act 2009.
 The British Virgin Island law provides a stable framework for the formation of offshore companies and for all foreign investors.

 Principal Corporate Legislation